sgjcyp/cap_stone/README.md

-# cap_stone : Price Is Right
+# Price Is Right - Price Predictor for Airbnb

-Predict the Price for New Listings and Current Listings
+## Motivation
 Airbnb listings are growing at rapid pace all over the world.
 New hosts price their listings approximately based on the listings in the neighbourhood.
+Most often than not, it is hard to find the listing with the same features in the same location.
 This Model helps hosts price their properties @ Right Price based on the primary and latent features

+##Data
+Data Source: InsideAirbnb.com

+The data set used in this project consists of 5k-8k listings each day.
+Each listing has inforamation about 96 features.
+Each feature can have multiple variations causing it to be a OOC multidimentional model.
+For example a listing with "1 bedroom + 1 pvt bathroom" will be priced much higher than "1 bedroom + 1 shared bathroom"

 Process Flow :  The data was obtained from airbnb.
 After deep evaluation and cycles are learning,  this model includes all the features excluding the luxury listings to make the prediction of daily price.